PhoenixCreation/resources/README.md

 Now classic change the /etc/sudoers to get the proper root.

-# Carnage
+## Carnage

 On port 82 use burpsuit to upload the shell.gif.php by changing the content type image/gif.

-Get the reverse shell, and now go to /tmp/tmux-0
+Get the reverse shell, now add your `id_rsa.pub` to `/home/duku/.ssh/authorized_keys` and ssh into duku.

-Now we will use already running tmux session and tap into it to become root.
+now go to /tmp/tmux-0, Now we will use already running tmux session and tap into it to become root.

 use `tmux -S default attach -t default`

 Now for the king.txt, it is attributed to append only mode. use `echo PhoenixCreation >> /root/king.txt`.

-# Production
+## Production

 `ftp $IP` use anonymous login and get the id_rsa.